andredewes/apim-aoai-smart-loadbalancing/README.md

 ![Smart APIM load balancing](./images/intro-loadbalance.png)

-## Why do you call this "smart" and different from round-robin load balancers?:sparkles:
+## :sparkles: Why do you call this "smart" and different from round-robin load balancers?

 One of the key components of handling OpenAI throttling is to be aware of the HTTP status code error 429 (Too Many Requests).
 There are [Tokens-Per-Minute and a Requests-Per-Minute](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota?tabs=rest#understanding-rate-limits) rate limiting in Azure OpenAI.
 Both situations will return the same error code 429.